 Family-Favorite Healthy Gingerbread Banana Muffins

-The cozy combination of ginger, nutmeg, cloves and molasses in these Gingerbread Muffins with Banana will make your house smell and feel like you’ve walked into a holiday movie!
-Naturally sweetened and made with white whole wheat flour, these muffins are sure to be a seasonal family favorite.
+The warm blend of ginger, nutmeg, cloves, and molasses in these Gingerbread Muffins with Banana will make your kitchen smell like pure holiday magic.
+Naturally sweetened and made with white whole wheat flour, these muffins are soft, fluffy, and just the right amount of sweet.
+My kids request them on repeat all season long – and honestly, I don’t mind one bit.
+They’ve officially earned a spot in our holiday breakfast rotation!

 Healthy Gingerbread Muffins

-Looking for a quick holiday muffin that the whole family will love?
+Looking for a quick holiday muffin the whole family will love?

 Then, I’ve got you!